 Without insight into how SaaS applications are being used and how they are performing, how can organizational leaders ensure that their SaaS tech stack is what it needs to be — both now and in the future?

-Zylo is the leading SaaS optimization platform that transforms how companies manage and optimize the vast and accelerating number of cloud-based applications organizations rely on today.
-The platform provides an online command center for all cloud-based software used across a company, giving an organization visibility into what software is used, how much is spent and how to optimize their cloud software investments.
+Zylo is the leading SaaS management platform that transforms how companies manage and optimize the vast and accelerating number of cloud-based applications organizations rely on today.
+The platform provides a single system of record for all cloud-based software used across a company, giving an organization visibility into what software is used, how much is spent, and how to optimize their cloud software investments.